Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

+- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.

+- He's knocked down 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.
+- The Lakers give up 25.7 assists per game, 15th-ranked in the league.

-- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.

 Stephen Curry vs. the Lakers